TimJDFletcher/dockerfiles/samba-timemachine/README.md

 The container only runs smbd, to enable discovery on your local network use avahi-daemon (mDNS).

-I do this by running avahi-daemon on the docker host system.
-For debian install the package avahi-daemon.
+I do this by running avahi-daemon on the docker host system, for debian systems install the package avahi-daemon:

 ```bash
 apt install avahi-daemon
 ```

-Copy the (service file)[timemachine.service] to `/etc/avahi/services/timemachine.service`
+To enable discovery copy the [service file](timemachine.service) to `/etc/avahi/services/`

-There is also a docker [container](https://hub.docker.com/r/solidnerd/avahi) that can be used instead of using avahi-daemon on the host.
+There is also a docker [container](https://hub.docker.com/r/solidnerd/avahi) that can be used instead of installing avahi-daemon on the host.
 I have not tested this recently.

 # Settings